 Here are my top tips for evaluating if it is or is NOT a good Southwest sale.

-In the post, I always share my assessment if it’s a “good” one or not 😉 AND offer a list of the best fares I see.
+In the post, we always share our assessment if it’s a “good” one or not 😉 AND offer a list of the best fares we see.

-You can also be sure you’re subscribed to the Go to Travel Gal email newsletter on the right (see: Be a Go to Travel Gal Insider –>) where I send out alerts of especially good sales and include ALL sales in my weekly newsletter.
+You can also be sure you’re subscribed to the Go to Travel Gal email newsletter on the right (see: Be a Go to Travel Gal Insider –>) where we send out alerts of especially good sales and include ALL sales in our weekly newsletter.

 2. Know What IS or ISN’T a Good Price to Destinations